yousefelassal/quote-cron/README.md

 > Your vision will become clear only when you can look into your own heart.
 Who looks outside, dreams, who looks inside, awakes.

 > When we are no longer able to change a situation - we are challenged to change ourselves.

+> Short words are best and the old words when short are best of all.